 Depending on your field of study, writing citation styles vary.
 A style guide describes the standards for writing and for the format of documents.
 There are three major citation styles used on the Ann Arbor campus:

-Many other organizations, such as the American Medical Association or the American Chemical Association, have their own citation styles.
+Many other organizations, such as the Council of Science Editors (CSE), the American Medical Association (AMA), or the American Chemical Society (ACS) have their own citation styles.
 Check the organizations' webpages or publications for details.